 Expected Annual Utility Cost Savings (Electricity and Water)

 Airport Carbon Accreditation

-HNL’s FOD Walk program is a recurring volunteer event to address the issue of Foreign Object Debris / Foreign Object Damage (FOD), which threatens the safety of aircraft, airport vehicles, equipment, and passengers.
-It brings together the airport community to clean up the airport and build awareness.
+HNL’s FOD Walk program is a recurring volunteer event to address the issue of Foreign Object Damage (FOD), which threatens the safety of aircraft, airport vehicles, equipment, and passengers.
+The event brings together the airport tenants and contractors to clean up the airport and build awareness while having fun.

 The Hawaii Airports Modernization Program is pursuing LEED or equivalent certification for the following projects.
 More info can be found here: http://www.hawaiiairportsmodernization.com/